Udemology/chartjs-plugin-sorting/README.md

 The Reset Button is basic button that is build in HTML.
 By pressing this button you will revert the datapoints back to it's original starting point as the initial load.
 Because it is a HTML button you can quickly add design in css with a class name.

+## Alphabetical Order Button

+The Alphabetical Order Button is basic button that is build in HTML.
+By pressing this button you will order the datapoints based on the labels and will be set on alphabetical order.
+Because it is a HTML button you can quickly add design in css with a class name.